 Webb decided to turn the truck into a range-extended EV, or RXEV

 Webb has quite a few YouTube videos to show the progress and generally explain what he’s doing.
-We’ll all be able to follow along to see how it’s all done, and it appears he wants to manufacture copies and sell them.
+We’ll all be able to follow along to see how an electric motor in a V8 is done, and it appears he wants to manufacture copies and sell them.
 He gets into why he’s using certain components, and other explanations to give the project some context.

 If things get prickly in the future this is one alternative to keep muscle cars and hot rods on the road

 We don’t know what the future of the internal combustion engine and the cars they power will be.
 There will probably be exemptions for specialty cars powered by ICE that only see a few hundred miles a year.
 So there’s no need to panic.